abbreviatedman/react-monorepo/02-props-and-state/2e-state-and-props-assignment/readme.md

 **Check**: You should see either a prompt to select a house or the details of the selected house rendered in the browser.

+## Step 4: Manage State in `App.jsx`

+1. **State Management**:
+   - Create two pieces of state using `useState`:
+     - `house`: This will store the currently selected house.
+     - `houses`: This will store the list of houses from the `firehouse.json` file--this will be useful if you want to add a filter or sort feature later, and it's also the model we'd want to use if we were getting the data from an API.

+2. **State Initialization**:
+   - Initialize the `house` state to `null`.
+   - Initialize the `houses` state with the `firehouses` data.

+3. **Functions**:
+   - `selectHouse(house)`: Change this function from logging to updating the `house` state with its argument.

+4. **Pass State and Functions as Props**:
+   - Pass the `house` state to the `CurrentHouse` component as a prop.
+   - Pass the `houses` state and `selectHouse` function to the `HouseList` component as props.

+**Check**: You should see the list of houses rendered in the browser.
+Clicking on any house name should update the selected house, and the details of the selected house should be displayed.

 ### Bonuses